 A. Now your questions are getting more annoying.
 Grrrr.
 Ok, so if you read that previous part there where I conjecture that the boat is the internal ramblings of Buster’s brain, then I would argue that the physical manifestation of this is his splitting in two.
 We are watching Buster’s snap with reality.
 And we are watching as his Id walks one way, and his Super-Ego walks another.

 So, after the funeral, he chooses not to go to the interment and instead he heads out into the woods.
 And his brain splits.
 His sane self that refuses to believe that the Prophet isn’t real – the self that refuses to believe he could have killed his wife and child – walks out of the car and down one path.
 The other self?
 He is the self that believes in the inversion, believes that he is the anointed one of the second inversion.
 That he is the only sane one on the planet and everyone else just doesn’t get it.

 Q. What is with the Jonah references when Buster and Jonas are talking in the boat?

-A. Oh woah, I just realized normal Buster’s name is Jonas.
+A. Oh whoa, I just realized normal Buster’s name is Jonas.
 Which, is amazingly similar to Jonah.
 So if Jonas is a Jonah character what do we know?
-Well, Jonah was a prophet that was running from God.
+Well, Jonah was a Prophet who was running from God.
 God told Jonah to go tell the Ninevites to repent and to turn from their evil ways.
 Right?
 Well, Jonah tells God no, and runs the other direction.
 Is thrown overboard to abate God’s wrath, he’s swallowed by a whale.
-And for 3 days and 3 nights Jonah was buried in ground… only to be coughed up onto the beach.
+And for 3 days and 3 nights Jonah was buried… only to be coughed up onto the beach.
 Such a poignant picture that even the Christ says that like Jonah, he too would be buried three days only to rise again.

 Q. Is this a never ending movie?
 It sort of seems to be looping forever…